-Finally, and miraculously, an image of Alice has emerged from the ether, not only that, but a photograph of her putting the final touches to her portrait of Lady Rhondda, with her dog Jane patiently watching.
+After much searching we now have a wonderful set of photographic portraits of Alice herself.
+Miraculously, the day before the dinner, a photograph was published of her putting the final touches to her portrait of Lady Rhondda, with her dog Jane patiently watching.

 “Watched by her dog Jane, Miss A.M.
 Burton, R.B.A., was yesterday putting the finishing touches to a presentation portrait of Lady Rhondda.
-Jane sits for hours on a stool beside the easel in the London studio, while her mistress is at work.
-The Daily Express, 23rd March 1933
+Jane sits for hours on a stool beside the easel in the London studio, while her mistress is at work.”

 Perhaps someone at the Rembrandt made sure the paint was dry?
 Now we also know that Alice had a dog.

 What is also interesting for us is that Alice painted two versions of this portrait.
 The other one was quite recently sold to the Museum of Wales in Cardiff, where it now hangs.
 The third major portrait is the full length one, more formal, also recently acquired by the House of Lords where it now hangs.
 Both these latter portraits were left by Alice to her nieces in her will.
 What we don’t know is where the portrait presented at our dinner is!
 Can you help?

 WHAT ALICE DID NEXT